marcusholl/misc/Readme.md

 * Under "Prerequisites": link for cm_client docker file does not work
 * Under "Release and Export your transport request": In our test system A5D I'm not able to launch the Transport Organizer WebUI.
 I click on Environment >> Transport Organizer Web UI, "HE" asks me to choose a System and nothing happens.
 I can't see any transport requests.
 But I can see the transport requests via the transport organizer contained in SE80.
+* It is extremly odd to have two different tools at the same time in the context of uploading stuff to ABAP.
+We have the cm_client for creating a transport request and we have the fiori toolset for performing the upload.
+In the long run it might happen that the fiori toolset also supports creating transport requests and releasing transport requests.
+But so far that is not supported by the fiori toolset.